 By Barbara Griswold, LMFT

-When I joined my first insurance plan over 25 years ago, it seemed the only condition for joining was a pulse.
+When I joined my first insurance plan over 33 years ago, it seemed the only condition for joining was a pulse.
 Many panels required little more than an application and resume.
 Those days are gone.
-In many areas of the country, insurance plans have more hundreds more applications than they need, so they are often closed to new providers.
+In many areas of the country, insurance plans have hundreds more applications than they need, so they are often closed to new providers.

 Why don’t insurance plans want to have more people in their network?
-Well, it is expensive to maintain a large provider network — to check all provider references and application information, to do all the data entry, to constantly update their database with latest malpractice and license, to re credential every few years, and to answer all provider emails.
+Well, it is expensive to maintain a large provider network — to check all provider references and application information, to do all the data entry, to constantly update their database with latest malpractice and license, to recredential every few years, and to answer all provider calls and emails.
 So it is in the plan’s best interest financially to maintain the fewest number of providers.
 However, they are also required to maintain a minimum number of providers with a variety of specialties to serve their members in any area.

 So, let’s say you want to join a provider panel.
 Where do you start?

 - If turned down, reapply every six months.
-Eventually, through attrition or an increase in the plan’s membership, we can hope there will be openings on the panel, and your efforts will pay off.
+Eventually, through attrition or an increase in the plan’s membership, we can hope there will be openings on the panel, and your efforts may pay off.

 - Keep a log with dates of actions you took, phone calls made, addresses you sent mail to, phone numbers and names of people you spoke with, and their advice.